xl-tang3/RCOT/README.md

 We provided the [weights](https://drive.google.com/drive/folders/16-D1VHGLlkK3DShQVBsDN2WyumlK0jSi) of original version with MPRNet as the backbone.

-### Training code
-The training code is to be released.
 Contact me at Sherlock315@163.com if there is any problem.

 ## Citation
 ```